Course Details

 International Fees

-Note: Fees are in NZD and inclusive of GST
+Note: Insurance excluding and inclusive of GST

 New Zealand Diploma In Engineering (Electronics Engineering Strand) Level 6